 - Washing: Rinse gently under cold water to remove any dirt or insects.

-- Using: Flowers can be used to make syrups, teas, or as a garnish.
+- Using: Use flowers to make syrups, teas, or garnishes.
 They have a sweet, floral flavor.

 - Preserving: Honeysuckle flowers can be infused in syrups or dried for tea.